NelsonLee-Code/CodingInCPlusPlus/TicTacToe/README.md

 </div>
 <br>

-If you like to learn more about my this TicTacToe Game, feel free to email me at nelson.nx.lee@gmail.com.
+If you like to learn more about this TicTacToe Game, feel free to email me at nelson.nx.lee@gmail.com.